koolskateguy89/SortVisualiser/README.md

 ### Running

 1. Once Maven has finished building, navigate to the `target` folder
-2. Run the command `java -jar "Sort-Visualiser-V3.jar"`
+2. Run the command `java -jar "Sort-Visualiser.jar"`

 ## License